 How to Apply

-The online application for fall 2017 is now open and the deadline to apply is December 1, 2016.
+The online application for fall 2018 will open on or around September 1, 2017.
+The deadline to apply will be December 1, 2017.
 A completed application contains:

 - The completed online application

 - Payment of application fee ($105 U.S. citizens and residents; $125 international)